Sustainability and Business Practices

 Our plant-forward station located in New Dorm Dining Hall utilizes the following principles:

 - Plates centered around minimally processed foods…plant protein takes the lead!

 - Fresh.
 Seasonal.
 Local.
 No added sweeteners and reduced sodium.

 - Transparent ingredient sourcing that is supportive of sustainable farming and fisheries.

-- Emphasis on healthy dietary patterns, including whole food, avoid excess servings and focus on calorie quality.
+- Emphasis on healthy dietary patterns, including whole food, avoiding excess servings and focusing on calorie quality.

 - Encourage innovation and sustainability through food purchasing patterns and practices to advance community health, social well-being and our food system.

 - Reduce the role of animal-based foods; by sourcing the healthiest affordable ingredients from antibiotic-free raised animals.
 If animal-based foods are served; prioritize fish, then dairy, then eggs.